dfinity/motoko/doc/md/language-manual.md

 The resulting type is determined by the bases' (and explicitly given fields') static type.

-`var` fields from the bases (when not disambiguated) will show up in the result as `var` fields that *share* the original contents, i.e. an assignment to such a field of either the base or the result will change the shared content.
-If such a behaviour is not desired, then the field must be explicitly overwritten in the explicit field list.
+Any `var` field from some base must be overwritten in the explicit field list.
+This avoids introducing aliasing of `var` fields.

 ### Object projection (member access)